 At the Dawn of New Discoveries

 Women have been nourishing their babies with nature’s best nutrition since the dawn of time.
-Yet in this modern day and age, we still have more questions than answers about what exactly makes breast milk “liquid gold” for babies.
+Yet in this modern day and age, we still have more questions than answers about what exactly makes human milk “liquid gold” for babies.
 Through our Mommy’s Milk Human Milk Research Biorepository, we’re building a research database of human milk that will allow scientists to evaluate and better understand nature’s best nutrition.
 As the first of its kind in the nation, we are at the dawn of new breakthroughs and discoveries.

 Human Milk Research Biorepository

 Mommy’s Milk Human Milk Research Biorepository strives to understand the numerous benefits human milk offers at a molecular level and to use these findings to improve the health and development of all children.
 This initiative demonstrates our commitment to human milk and lactation discoveries.
-We are making it easier for scientists to perform research with standardized, sterile and indexed human breast milk samples.
-But this research depends on the community’s support—we wouldn’t be able to do this without the generosity of lactating moms.
+We are making it easier for scientists to perform research with standardized, sterile and indexed human milk samples.
+But this research depends on the community’s support—we wouldn’t be able to do this without the generosity of lactating parents.

 Mommy’s Milk Human Milk Research Biorepository is a multidisciplinary research initiative of the Center for Better Beginnings in the UC San Diego Department of Pediatrics and the UC San Diego Clinical and Translation Research Institute (ACTRI)-Center for Life Course Research, with the support of Rady Children’s Hospital-San Diego, Sharp Mary Birch Hospital for Women & Newborns, and MotherToBaby Pregnancy Studies.
-In addition, the ACTRI Biorepository provides long-term storage of our breast milk samples.
+In addition, the ACTRI Biorepository provides long-term storage of our human milk samples.
 The Biorepository was supported by the National Institutes of Health, Grant UL1TR000100 of CTSA funding prior to August 13, 2015 and is currently supported by Grant UL1TR001442 of CTSA funding beginning August 13, 2015 and beyond.